Quitting Alcohol Timeline: What Happens When You Stop Drinking?

 What happens to the liver after quitting drinking?

-Additionally, giving your liver a break from processing alcohol frees it to take on important tasks like breaking down toxins, metabolizing fats, and excess hormones.
+Additionally, giving your liver a break from alcohol allows it to take on important tasks like breaking down toxins, and metabolizing fats and excess hormones.

 What happens to the stomach after quitting drinking?

 Alcohol is very harsh on the stomach, so once you quit, you’ll see improvements in your acid reflux and stomachaches.

 Studies have shown that after three-weeks of abstinence from alcohol, patients saw a complete recovery of gut barrier function in subjects who suffered from alcohol addiction and leaky gut.

 You may have problems with digestion for up to a year after quitting drinking, but this will improve over time.

 Give your digestive system several weeks to start feeling better.

 Health risks that improve after one year of not drinking alcohol include:

 - Heart disease risk: According to the National Institute on Alcohol Abuse and Alcoholism, heart disease is reduced by 50% in those who stop consuming alcohol.
 This number is even more impressive for women as their risk for heart disease is cut in half.